StudentNOS/MA-LLM/Readme.md

 - The UI requires `initial_file` and `goldstandard_file` (text files with PMIDs) and `prompts_file` (Excel) when you select the Comparison mode.
 Make sure files are uploaded in the form.
 - For Freeform mode you need to provide a PubMed search query, screening prompt, and max articles.
-- For the Ollama provider the server constructs a local client (hosted at `http://localhost:11434`) and should not require an API key.
+- For the Ollama provider the server constructs a local client and should not require an API key.
 If the UI still shows the API key field for Ollama, you can safely leave it empty and start the server.

 ## License & citation